Weak phase stiffness and nature of the quantum critical point in underdoped cuprates

-In this letter, we demonstrate that these puzzles can be quantitatively understood in the strong pairing limit of local pairs of doped holes.
-We obtain the zero-temperature phase diagram with no need for any free parameter other than the experimental one-particle spectral function of the ``normal'' pseudo-gap state.
-A kinetics-driven $d$-wave condensate is found at $\delta > \delta_c$, with a largely enhanced bosonic mass, $m_b > 40m_e$.
+In this letter, we demonstrate that these puzzles can be quantitatively understood in the strong binding limit of local pairs of doped holes.
+We obtain the zero-temperature underdoped phase diagram with no need for any free parameter, other than the experimental one-particle spectral function of the pseudo-gap ``normal'' state.
+A kinetics-driven $d$-wave condensate is found at $\delta > \delta_c$, with a largely enhanced bosonic mass, $m^* > 40m_e$.
 In great contrast, ground states consisting of fluctuating $p$-wave pairs are found at $\delta < \delta_c$, incapable of sustaining a condensate.
-At $\delta=\delta_c$, a mass divergence results from the degeneracy of local $d$- and $p$-wave symmetry, dictating the presence of QCP.
-Correspondingly, near QCP $\delta\le\delta_c$, the diverging mass explains the puzzling dramatic reduction of phase stiffness in both long-range and short-range.
+At $\delta=\delta_c$, a mass divergence results from the degeneracy of local $d$- and $p$-wave symmetry, dictating the presence of the QCP.
+Correspondingly, near the QCP $\delta\ge\delta_c$, the diverging mass explains the puzzling dramatic reduction of phase stiffness in both long range and shorter range.
 Our study provides a novel yet simple paradigm to the behavior of local pairs in underdoped cuprates, and is expected to inspire new set of experimental confirmation, as well as re-interpretation of existing experimental observations.